 Here’s what we found in our metal stash:

 This vintage metal stool was an old drafting chair that belonged to my uncle.
 Not sure how he ever found the vinyl seat comfortable to sit on during hours of drafting but that’s about to change!

-I always intended to fix it up for my new craft studio.
-I was thinking it might look great with a new leather seat painted with my Birdz of a Feather logo but it was not meant to be.
-Once my studio started coming together though, I went in a different direction.
+I always intended to fix it up for my new craft studio and now that the studio is just about complete, it’s high time to get ‘er done.
+I initially thought it would look great with a new leather seat painted with our Birdz of a Feather logo but it was not meant to be.
+Once my studio started coming together, I went in a different direction.

 First Hubs sanded away years of rust and gave it a new coat of paint.
-He sprayed it with a durable high gloss car paint – already a big improvement on the army green!.
+He sprayed the stool with a durable high gloss car paint – already a big improvement on the army green!.

 Batting is easy to add and is an extra step you shouldn’t miss when you’re reupholstering.
 That’s because it smooths down the edges of the foam underneath the final fabric so you don’t see any lumps and bumps showing through.